Goshido/android-vulkan/docs/script-component.md

 ## <a id="method-on-update">`OnUpdate ( self, deltaTime )`</a>

 Optional user provided event handler in the subclass implementation.
-The method will be called by the engine right after render object submissions and before end of the frame.
+The method will be called by the engine right after [`OnAnimationUpdated`](#method-on-animation-updated) handlers and before render object submissions.
 The event graph is presented [here](#event-calling-order).

 **Parameters:**